 David and his team have discovered over the years that Ibogaine treatment is not a one-size-fits-all practice.
 Each person’s physiological make-up and addiction is different; as such, treatments should be just as customizable.
 To achieve the best possible results, David has developed 18 different Ibogaine treatment protocols to maximize both the drug’s efficiency and its results.
 Because of this, the time and intensity of each treatment will vary.

 After the treatment begins, most patients will experience a gradual change in how their body feels.
 Opiate addicts will often experience up to 100% relief from withdrawal symptoms.

-Most patience will experience a short-lived auditory hallucination, such as buzzing or humming.
-Once the effect onset is complete, patience should expect to experience ataxia, or the loss of voluntary muscle control.
+Most patients will experience a short-lived auditory hallucination, such as buzzing or humming.
+Once the effect onset is complete, patients should expect to experience ataxia or the loss of voluntary muscle control.
 Once this begins, patients will need help moving around, especially when visiting the restroom.
 During this time, many patients will also experience low-grade hallucinations.
 Some have described a feeling of stress and anxiety which are both considered normal during the use of psychedelic drugs.

 Phase Two: Visionary Dreams, 5-8 hours.
 The “Peak” Experience